RicardoCA/arc_fix_firestore/README.md

 9. Press *Next* and *Finish*.
 10. To avoid having to restart the machine, you can right-click on the *task* created in the list, and click on "**Execute**".

-[^1]: This is not neccesary, however, the scripts are made for the case when files are located in C:\.
-You may change the scripts manually.
+[^1]: This is not neccesary, however, the script is made for the case when file is located in C:\.
+You may change the script manually.